Featured

 Another useful vim function is the X command :map .
 It allows defining a vi command or insert sequence for pressing any key, including function keys.
 A series of :map and :ab commands are usually pre-defined in the vi support file ~/.exrc as part of a Linux distribution.
 I have extended ~/.exrc to provide extra mappings and abbreviations making up the Super Stutter Seqences.

-Simple example of an abbreviation:
+A simple example of an abbreviation:

 :ab hh hello